AYUSH Counselling 2025

 AYUSH Counselling Perspective

-AYUSH counselling perspective refers to the outlook and approach taken by students and candidates participating in the counseling process for admission to AYUSH (Ayurveda, Yoga and Naturopathy, Unani, Siddha, and Homoeopathy) courses in various educational institutions.
-This perspective involves several key aspects that influence decision-making and actions during the counseling process.
-Here are some essential points from the AYUSH counselling perspective:
+AYUSH counselling perspective refers to the outlook and approach taken by students and candidates participating in the counselling process for admission to AYUSH (Ayurveda, Yoga and Naturopathy, Unani, Siddha, and Homoeopathy) courses in various educational institutions.
+This perspective involves several key aspects that influence decision-making and actions during the counselling process.
+Here are some essential points from the AYUSH 2025 counselling perspective:

 • Interest in Traditional Medicine: Candidates participating in AYUSH counselling are typically interested in traditional forms of medicine and healing.
 They have a passion for holistic approaches to health and wellness and are drawn towards Ayurveda, Yoga, Naturopathy, Unani, Siddha, and Homoeopathy as alternative or complementary healing systems.